A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: Introduction

-To address these problems, trajectory optimisation algorithms have been proposed in recent years \cite{mukadam2016gaussian, barfoot2014batch, yan2017incremental, dong2016motion, mukadam2018continuous}.
-One of them is the Gaussian process (GP) based motion planning algorithm \cite{mukadam2016gaussian,mukadam2018continuous} that represents trajectories as samples from Gaussian processes in the continuous-time domain and optimises them via probabilistic inference.
+To address the problems in practical application scenarios, trajectory optimisation algorithms have been proposed in recent years \cite{mukadam2016gaussian, barfoot2014batch, yan2017incremental, dong2016motion, mukadam2018continuous}.
+One of them is the GP-based motion planning algorithm \cite{mukadam2016gaussian,mukadam2018continuous} that represents trajectories as samples from Gaussian processes in the continuous-time domain and optimises them via probabilistic inference.
 This novel motion planning paradigm brings two significant benefits: 1) the capability of smoothing the path in line with the planning process based on the specification of the system's dynamic models and 2) the superiority in convergence speed through the employment of a fast-updating inference tool such as a factor graph \cite{dellaert2012factor}.
 However, there are still some constraints when it comes to implementing trajectory optimisation algorithms in maritime environments, and the issues of integrating characteristics of maritime environments such ocean currents and avoiding dense obstacles remains especially challenging.

 Another research bottleneck for USV development is the lack of high-fidelity environments.
-Fig. \ref{WAM-V_in_Gazebo_and_real_world} compares a typical catamaran USV, the wave adaptive modular vessel (WAM-V) USV, in real world and virtual maritime scenarios.
+Fig. \ref{WAM-V_in_Gazebo_and_real_world} compares a typical catamaran, the WAM-V 20 USV, in real world and virtual maritime scenarios.
 In this high-fidelity virtual maritime scenario, physical fidelity and visual realism with real-time execution requirements are well-balanced.
 In general, establishing practical experimental platforms would be expensive.
 By developing high-fidelity simulation environments, validating the newly proposed motion planning, control and any other algorithms can be conducted in an efficient and low-cost manner.

 In fact, simulations with a sufficient level of fidelity have been gradually adopted for USV platforms.
 Game engines such as Unity \cite{unity} and Unreal Engine \cite{unreal_engine} can present a vivid virtual world, which might be suitable simulation platforms for motion planning and control algorithms.
 However, most of them do not have a dedicated support for robotics and the hardware requirements for running these game engines are usually difficult to satisfy.
 In 2002, an open-source simulation platform designed for supporting various indoor and outdoor robotic applications was proposed, namely the Gazebo \cite{gazebo}.
 Specifically, it delivers the following benefits that made it become the most popular simulation platform among robotic researchers: 1) it supports the use of different physics engines to simulate collision, contact and reaction forces among rigid bodies, 2) its sensor libraries are progressive due to the open source facility and 3) it supports for robotics middle-ware based upon a well-developed messaging system.